cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 ####  7. Write the code to handle the other operations for your device

+The sample LKM does not specify the functions required to allow for randomly reading and writing.
-Using `sample_module.c` as template, in a new C file `my_driver.c`, your task is to create a new character device driver that suports the following file operations:
+Using `sample_module.c` as template, create your own character device driver in a new `my_driver.c` C file.
+Your LKM will need to support the  following file operations:
 ```
 open, read, write, llseek, release
 ```
-You will need a character buffer is needed to store the data for this device.
+You will need a character buffer to store the data for this device.
 It will exist as long as the module is installed.
 Once it is uninstalled, all data will be lost.
 The buffer must be an array of 1024 characters.
-Although you can statically allocate the space, see  `kmalloc` and `kfree` for the allocation and freeing of kernel memory.
+Although you can statically allocate the space, see  `kmalloc` and `kfree` for the allocation and release of kernel memory.
 The kmalloc allocation engine is a powerful tool and easily learned because of its similarity to malloc.
-The function is fast (unless it blocks) and doesn’t clear the memory it obtains; the allocated region still holds its previous content.[1]
+The function is fast and doesn’t clear the memory it obtains; the allocated region still holds its previous content.
 The allocated region is also contiguous in physical memory.

 Remember that we mentioned that you will need to create a jump table to associate the functions that you write in your device driver and the operations that the kernel will access.
-This is accompished with a kernel structure `file_operations`.
+This is accomplished with a kernel structure `file_operations`.

 Below is the definition of the somewhat involved `file_operations` struct:
 ```